-I’m always on the hunt for a new food gift for the holidays.
-I’ve spied a few across the blogosphere that have caught my attention like these seasonal Pumpkin Pie Spiced Nuts, this festive Cranberry Orange Bread, and the classic Banana Walnut Bread!
-Remember, it’s all about the presentation, so make sure to add some festive ribbon and a coordinating gift tag!
+I’m always on the hunt for a new food gift for the holidays. l about the presentation, so make sure to add some festive ribbon and a coordinating gift tag!

 - Limoncello – Made with only a few ingredients, this citrus liqueur can be made and bottled for your friends!
 A taste of Italy!

 - Homemade Kahula – if you love coffee, this liqueur is wonderful in dessert recipes and cocktails.

 - Easy Rolo Pretzel Bites – a super-easy sweet and salty treat!

 - Mini Pumpkin Bread – festive and seasonal.
 I show you how to wrap these for a fun gift.

 - Microwave Caramel Sauce – a quick, nearly foolproof recipe for a rich caramel sauce!